-Bilateral relations between Germany and Somalia have picked up considerably since 2012, as the political situation has slowly improved in the country.
-Germany is considered a welcome partner – one that is also interested in promoting a stable, secure and democratic Somalia.
-Germany’s bilateral and multilateral engagement in the country rests on a comprehensive approach.
+Relations between Germany and Somalia have picked up considerably since 2012, as the political situation has slowly improved in the country.
+Germany is considered a reliable partner – one that is keen to promote a stable and democratic Somalia.

-Furthermore, in the context of a strategy for multi-dimensional crisis prevention, stabilisation and post-conflict peacebuilding, the German Government is funding programmes to build a federal state structure and a federal police force, as well as to demobilise and reintegrate former al-Shabaab fighters.
+In addition, Germany is supporting democratisation in Somalia and the establishment of federal state structures.
+This is being done within a multi-dimensional crisis prevention, stabilisation and post-conflict peacebuilding strategy.
+Furthermore, the German Government is involved in setting up a federal police force, as well as in demobilising and reintegrating former al-Shabaab fighters.
 It also supports local mediation and reconciliation processes, as well as efforts to control small arms.

-Finally, Germany participates in civilian and military EU and UN missions and operations.
-In addition to seconding police officers to the United Nations Assistance Mission in Somalia (UNSOM), Germany participates in the European Union’s counter-piracy Operation Atalanta and contributes to the European Union Capacity Building Mission in Somalia (EUCAP Somalia), which is intended to enhance Somali capabilities in the field of maritime security.
+Moreover, Germany participates in civilian and military EU and UN missions and operations.
+In addition to seconding police officers to the United Nations Assistance Mission in Somalia (UNSOM), Germany takes part in the European Union’s counter-piracy Operation Atalanta and contributes to the European Union Capacity Building Mission in Somalia (EUCAP Somalia), which is intended to enhance Somali capabilities in the field of maritime security.
 The EU also has a military training mission in Somalia (EUTM SOM).